HarvardURC/Workshops/Wintersession/workshop.md

 3. The majority of the chassis should be built out of laser-cut acrylic.
 As such, your chassis should be buildable from 1 or multiple 1/4 inch flat acrylic pieces.
 We can also 3D print smaller non-flat parts for mounts.
 Ask the HURC members how to attach acrylic pieces to each other if you don't know how.

-4. We reccomend using 4-40 screws whenever possible.
+4. We recommend using 4-40 screws whenever possible.
 Ask the HURC members how big screw holes need to be for 4-40s.

-5. Feel free to incorporate cool rastererd designs into your chassis.
+5. Feel free to incorporate cool rastered designs into your chassis.

 ## Part Two: Circuits and Coding